fazo96/ipfs-boards/README.md

 This is a react project using redux, react-router-redux and redux-saga

-The UI is being implemented using semantic-ui-react
+The UI is being implemented using material-ui

 Clone this repo, then run